LSSTDESC/tables_io/docs/cookbook.md

 ```

-Here we used a [`slice(start, stop, step)`](https://docs.python.org/3/library/functions.html#slice) object to identify the slice.
-You can also use an integer, though it's important to note that the slice you get with an integer will be different in across different table types.
+Here we used a Python [slice(start, stop, step)](https://docs.python.org/3/library/functions.html#slice) object to identify the slice.
+You can also use an integer, though it's important to note that the slice you get with an integer will be different across different table types.

 ### Slicing a TableDict-like object

+To get a slice from all `Table-like` objects in a `TableDict-like` object, use the `slice_tabledict` function as shown below:

 ```{doctest}